huntdatacenter/docs/docs/do-science/getting-started/3-configure-ssh.md

 5. Similar to above, verify a successful passphrase update by logging into your home machine typing **`ssh home`** once more.

+6. First time you are usually asked to confirm the authenticity of host, it is fine to confirm with **`yes`**.

-6 With a tiny bit of luck, you should now be logged into your lab!
+7. With a tiny bit of luck, you should now be logged into your lab!

 ::: warning Expected result